11 Best Free AI Tools for Small Business Owners (2026 Guide)

 How it helps: Notion AI turns messy notes into task lists, writes meeting summaries and suggests content — all inside your workspace.

-Action: Keep Notion for planning and ops — use free AI for occasional summaries and consider an add-on only if you need daily AI assistance.
+Action: Keep Notion for planning and ops — use the free AI access for occasional summaries and upgrade only if you need daily AI assistance.

 💬 3.
 Tidio AI Chatbot — Free 24/7 Customer Support